$6.86 Billion in Sales Expected for Kohl’s Co. (NYSE:KSS) This Quarter

-Wall Street brokerages forecast that Kohl’s Co.
-(NYSE:KSS) will announce sales of $6.86 billion for the current fiscal quarter, Zacks reports.
-Three analysts have provided estimates for Kohl’s’ earnings.
-The highest sales estimate is $6.97 billion and the lowest is $6.69 billion.
-Kohl’s reported sales of $6.14 billion during the same quarter last year, which would suggest a positive year-over-year growth rate of 11.7%.
-The business is expected to issue its next quarterly earnings report on Tuesday, March 1st.
+Equities research analysts expect that Kohl’s Co.
+(NYSE:KSS) will announce $6.86 billion in sales for the current fiscal quarter, according to Zacks.
+Three analysts have issued estimates for Kohl’s’ earnings, with the highest sales estimate coming in at $6.97 billion and the lowest estimate coming in at $6.69 billion.
+Kohl’s posted sales of $6.14 billion during the same quarter last year, which would indicate a positive year-over-year growth rate of 11.7%.
+The company is scheduled to issue its next earnings results on Tuesday, March 1st.

-On average, analysts expect that Kohl’s will report full year sales of $19.79 billion for the current fiscal year, with estimates ranging from $19.62 billion to $19.90 billion.
-For the next year, analysts expect that the company will report sales of $20.22 billion, with estimates ranging from $20.04 billion to $20.42 billion.
-Zacks’ sales calculations are a mean average based on a survey of sell-side analysts that follow Kohl’s.
+On average, analysts expect that Kohl’s will report full-year sales of $19.79 billion for the current year, with estimates ranging from $19.62 billion to $19.90 billion.
+For the next year, analysts anticipate that the business will post sales of $20.22 billion, with estimates ranging from $20.04 billion to $20.42 billion.
+Zacks’ sales averages are an average based on a survey of research firms that cover Kohl’s.

-Kohl’s (NYSE:KSS) last released its quarterly earnings results on Thursday, November 18th.
-The company reported $1.65 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.64 by $1.01.
-The business had revenue of $4.60 billion during the quarter, compared to the consensus estimate of $4.27 billion.
+Kohl’s (NYSE:KSS) last announced its quarterly earnings data on Thursday, November 18th.
+The company reported $1.65 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.64 by $1.01.
 Kohl’s had a return on equity of 22.21% and a net margin of 5.15%.
-The firm’s quarterly revenue was up 15.6% on a year-over-year basis.
-During the same period in the previous year, the company posted $0.01 EPS.
+The company had revenue of $4.60 billion for the quarter, compared to analysts’ expectations of $4.27 billion.
+During the same quarter in the prior year, the firm earned $0.01 earnings per share.
+Kohl’s’s revenue was up 15.6% compared to the same quarter last year.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, December 22nd.
-Stockholders of record on Wednesday, December 8th were paid a $0.25 dividend.
-The ex-dividend date of this dividend was Tuesday, December 7th.
-This represents a $1.00 annualized dividend and a dividend yield of 1.67%.
-Kohl’s’s payout ratio is 15.58%.
+A number of hedge funds and other institutional investors have recently bought and sold shares of KSS.
+Allianz Asset Management GmbH lifted its stake in Kohl’s by 20,703.6% in the third quarter.
+Allianz Asset Management GmbH now owns 2,835,736 shares of the company’s stock valued at $133,534,000 after acquiring an additional 2,822,105 shares during the last quarter.
+Lazard Asset Management LLC acquired a new stake in Kohl’s in the second quarter valued at approximately $69,314,000.
+Arrowstreet Capital Limited Partnership lifted its stake in shares of Kohl’s by 24.1% in the third quarter.
+Arrowstreet Capital Limited Partnership now owns 4,242,075 shares of the company’s stock worth $199,759,000 after buying an additional 823,426 shares during the last quarter.
+AQR Capital Management LLC lifted its stake in shares of Kohl’s by 59.4% in the second quarter.
+AQR Capital Management LLC now owns 1,629,490 shares of the company’s stock worth $89,426,000 after buying an additional 607,317 shares during the last quarter.
+Finally, Man Group plc lifted its stake in shares of Kohl’s by 1,627.8% in the second quarter.
+Man Group plc now owns 568,505 shares of the company’s stock worth $31,330,000 after buying an additional 535,601 shares during the last quarter.
+Hedge funds and other institutional investors own 90.08% of the company’s stock.

-Hedge funds have recently modified their holdings of the stock.
-State Street Corp grew its position in Kohl’s by 5.5% during the 2nd quarter.
-State Street Corp now owns 4,785,550 shares of the company’s stock worth $263,732,000 after acquiring an additional 249,484 shares during the last quarter.
-Point72 Asset Management L.P. grew its position in Kohl’s by 6.0% during the 2nd quarter.
-Point72 Asset Management L.P. now owns 581,642 shares of the company’s stock worth $32,054,000 after acquiring an additional 32,797 shares during the last quarter.
-Public Sector Pension Investment Board bought a new stake in Kohl’s during the 2nd quarter worth $211,000.
-Navellier & Associates Inc. bought a new stake in Kohl’s during the 3rd quarter worth $1,657,000.
-Finally, Bank of Nova Scotia grew its position in Kohl’s by 48.2% during the 2nd quarter.
-Bank of Nova Scotia now owns 450,123 shares of the company’s stock worth $24,806,000 after acquiring an additional 146,474 shares during the last quarter.
-Institutional investors and hedge funds own 90.08% of the company’s stock.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, December 22nd.
+Investors of record on Wednesday, December 8th were given a dividend of $0.25 per share.
+This represents a $1.00 dividend on an annualized basis and a yield of 1.68%.
+The ex-dividend date was Tuesday, December 7th.
+Kohl’s’s payout ratio is presently 15.58%.

 Kohl’s Company Profile